The following sections describe some of the complex functions of the NFS software.

 Minimize the number of copies.

 Some software packages require read locks on files.
-To prevent these products from breaking, read locks on read-only file systems are allowed but are visible to the client side only.
-The locks persist through a remap because the server does not “know” about the locks.
+To prevent these products from breaking, read locks on read-only file systems are allowed, but are visible to the client side only.
+The locks persist through a remap because the server doesn't “know” about them.
 Because the files should not change, you do not need to lock the file on the server side.

-If the server's file system is mounted with the -largefiles option, a Solaris 2.6 NFS client can access large files without the need for changes.
+If the file system on the server is mounted with the -largefiles option, no changes need to occur on a Solaris 2.6 NFS client in order for it to be able to access a large file.
 However, not all 2.6 commands can handle these large files.
 See largefile(5) for a list of the commands that can handle the large files.
 Clients that cannot support the NFS version 3 protocol with the large file extensions cannot access any large files.
 Although clients that run the Solaris 2.5 release can use the NFS version 3 protocol, large file support was not included in that release.